NVIDIA/DIGITS/docs/GettingStarted.md

  | |) | | (_ | | | | \__ \
  |___/|_|\___|_| |_| |___/

-Welcome to the DiGiTS config module.
+Welcome to the DIGITS config module.

 Where is caffe installed? (enter "SYS" if installed system-wide)
     [default is /home/username/digits-1.0/caffe]